billfitzgerald/infosec-primer/testing_scenarios.md

 * **Return to** [Navigation: Testing Scenarios and Procedures](#h.testing-nav)

-# <a name="h.testing-password"></a>E6 Password handling
+# <a name="h.testing-password"></a>E6 Password Handling

 ## E6.1 Summary

 Most applications employ usernames and passwords to provide individual access to user accounts.
 Because usernames and passwords provide full access to an account, protecting usernames and passwords is essential.
 Some aspects of password handling cannot be observed by an end user - for example, what [hashing](glossary.md#h.glossary-hash-function) scheme has been used for internal password storage.
 Others can be observed or inferred through end-user tests.
 This section covers the tests that can be performed by an end user without access to the internals or implementation details of an application.

-## E6.2 Exploitability and impact
+## E6.2 Exploitability and Impact

 If an adversary gains access to an account's username and password, it is highly exploitable - the entire account and its contents can be accessed.
 But, the vulnerabilities described in this section all require first gaining access to a target's email account, network traffic, or the service's internal storage.
 This moderates the risk that these vulnerabilities can pose.

-Sending sensitive information in URLs as described in Section E1 [Sensitive information in URLs](testing_scenarios.md#h.testing-url-info) can also contribute to attacks targeting usernames and passwords.
+Sending sensitive information in URLs as described in Section E1 [Sensitive Information in URLs](testing_scenarios.md#h.testing-url-info) can also contribute to attacks targeting usernames and passwords.

-## E6.3 Setup and tests
+## E6.3 Setup and Tests

 ### E6.3.1 Encryption and Transport Layer Security

 Perhaps the most important protection for passwords is safeguarding them as they are sent from the browser when the user logs in.
 See Section E2 [Encryption and Transport Layer Security](#h.testing-tls) for detailed information on how to test an application's Transport Layer Security Practices.
 Issues with encryption and transport layer security can pose serious risks to the integrity of an application, which include compromised user passwords.

-### E6.3.2 Recovering lost passwords
+### E6.3.2 Recovering Lost Passwords

 There is not a uniform standard for secure handling of account recovery from lost passwords.
 However, there are some practices that are widely recognized as security risks.